Martin Levan: Awards

 His original Broadway cast recording of Cats won a Grammy Award.
-Other awards include a NAACP Theatre Award for Best Sound Director for The Phantom of the Opera, a Los Angeles Drama Critics Circle Award for Best Sound Design for Sunset Boulevard and a Jessie Richardson Theatre Award for Outstanding Design Team Achievement for Show Boat.
+Other awards include an NAACP Theatre Award for Best Sound Director for The Phantom of the Opera, a Los Angeles Drama Critics Circle Award for Best Sound Design for Sunset Boulevard and a Jessie Richardson Theatre Award for Outstanding Design Team Achievement for Show Boat.

 Return to the Recording Studio

 In 1998, Martin conceived and built the Red Kite Studio music recording facility in Carmarthenshire, Wales.
 He continues to produce and record there.

-During 2010, he worked with Leeds-based guitarist and vocalist Tristan Mackay on some demo recordings before collaborating on his debut album Out Along the Wire which was released in February 2012, reaching No.1 on the iTunes Blues chart.